 Starting a small farm in your yard can be quite exciting but planning is definitely essential.
-Thanks to technology allowing us access to tons of information, backyard farming has become accessible to everyone.
+Thanks to technology allowing us access to a wealth of information, backyard farming has become accessible to everyone.
 You can easily research chicken coop designs, plans and even techniques on the internet with a quick search.

 Life on a farm is a school of patience; you can’t hurry the crops or make an ox in two days. – Henri Alain